knpausch/tinytomatoes/README.md

 Tiny Tomatoes is a dynamic application that displays an assortment of movies for the user to view and filter based upon its star rating.
 Upon selecting a movie, the user may explore the movie's details such as its overview, rating, budget revenue, etc. This application was constructed utilizing new concepts like React, Router, and Cypress testing to write more modular and quality-assured code.
 On top of writing clean code, we incorporated async JS concepts like fetching to an API and displaying proper error handling from the user and server side for a smoother user experience.

+Tiny Tomatoes is a paired project that was completed after the 15 week mark as a software developer at Turing School of Software Developer and Design.
+We were given 13 days to complete this project and it took us approximately 43 hours total to finish.
+We used a thorough DTR, GitHub project board, calendaring, and an Agile workflow to communicate while balancing project work with our full-time coursework and working remotely.

 ## Built With

 [![React][React.js]][React-url]